 Scientific Name : Microhyla berdmorei

-Berdmore’s chorus frog is small to medium sized (30-45mm), having a squat body and small, pointed head.
+Berdmore’s chorus frog is a medium-sized frog is 30-45mm long, having a squat body and small, pointed head.
 The skin is covered with large and small protruding spots, and skin at the throat is wrinkled.
 Its back is grey or brown-grey.
 There is a dark pattern like a gourd in the middle of its back.
 The chin is grey while the belly is yellow white.
 The male’s chin and upper chest is black.
 Front and back legs have dark patterns across them, and above its rear are black spots.
 The front and back legs are tapering, and it folds its back legs close to its body pointing forward and protruding knees.
 The front digits have a small flap of black skin near the base, and the rear digits have almost full webbing.
 At the end of every digit is a round pustule with a long channel on top of it.
 Its tadpoles are very small and translucent.
 The front of their heads are blunt with eyes on either side.
 Black spots are spread all over the skin, most densely on the skull.
 The tail fin is tapering and translucent.
 The mouth is at the end of the body and the oral cavity is small without tooth-buds or a beak.
 It lives in hollow spaces near water in the forest.

 Capped Frog, Gyldenstolpe's Frog